VictoriaDeery/azure-compute-and-networking/README.md

 </p>

 <h1>Azure Computing and Networking</h1>
-This tutorial outlines how to create Virtual Networks and Subnets, Virtual Machines, and Network Security Groups.<br />
+This tutorial outlines how to create Virtual Networks and Subnets, Virtual Machines, and Network Security Groups.
+It looks at ICMP traffic between  the two Virtual Machines. <br />

 <h2>Video Demonstration</h2>